ksb1712/MAPC2019/Readme.md

 * Only create a particular number of blocks (per type).
 * Implement a more systematic exploration.
 * Search for particular dispenser types.
-* Implement a more sophisticated path planning once a dispenser is perceivable.
+* Implement a more sophisticated path planning once a dispenser is perceivable e.g. going around other entities.